Scouting America

-The Boy Scouts of America, doing business as Scouting America since 2025, is the largest scouting organization and one of the largest youth organizations in the United States, with over 1 million youth, including nearly 200,000 female participants.
-Founded in 1910, about 130 million Americans have participated in its programs, which are served by 465,000 adult volunteers.
-The organization became a founding member of the World Organization of the Scout Movement in 1922.
-In 2025 the organization changed its name to Scouting America.
+Boy Scouts of America, doing business as Scouting America, is the largest Scouting organization and one of the largest youth organizations in the United States, with over 1 million youth, including nearly 200,000 female participants.
+Since its founding in 1910, about 130 million Americans have participated in its programs, which are served by more than 400,000 adult volunteers.
+It is a founding member of the World Organization of the Scout Movement.

-The stated mission of Scouting America is to "prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law."
+The stated mission of Scouting America is to "prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law".
 Youth are trained in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
-For younger members, the Scout method is part of the program to instill typical Scouting values such as trustworthiness, good citizenship, and outdoors skills, through a variety of activities such as camping, aquatics, and hiking.
-To further these outdoor activities, Scouting America owns four high-adventure bases: Northern Tier (Minnesota, Manitoba, and Ontario), Philmont Scout Ranch (New Mexico), Sea Base (Florida Keys, U.S. Virgin Islands, and Bahamas), and Summit Bechtel Reserve (West Virginia), as well as nearly 100 camps and reservations dedicated to scouts.
+For younger members, the Scout method is part of the program to instill typical Scouting values such as trustworthiness, personal fitness, servant leadership, good citizenship, and outdoors skills through a variety of activities such as camping, aquatics, and hiking.

+Scouting America owns four high adventure bases: Northern Tier (Minnesota, Manitoba, and Ontario), Philmont Scout Ranch (New Mexico), Sea Base (Florida Keys, U.S. Virgin Islands, and the Bahamas), and Summit Bechtel Reserve (West Virginia).
+Its local councils own hundreds of camps and reservations dedicated to scouts.

-The main Scouting programs are Cub Scouts for ages 5 to 11 years, Scouts BSA for ages 10 to 18, Venturing for ages 14 through 21, and Sea Scouts for ages 14 through 21.
+The main Scouting programs are Cub Scouts for ages 5 to 10 years, Scouts BSA for ages 11 to 17, Venturing for ages 14 through 20, and Sea Scouts for ages 14 through 20.
 Scouting America units are operated by chartering local organizations, such as churches, clubs, civic associations, or educational organizations, to implement the Scouting program for youth within their communities.
-Units are led by volunteers appointed by the chartering organization (most prominently by the "Key 3", made up of the Unit Leader, Committee Chair, and Chartered Organization representative), who are supported by local councils using both paid professional Scouters and volunteers.
+Units are led by volunteers appointed by the chartering organization, who are supported by local councils using both paid professional Scouters and volunteers.
 Additionally, Learning for Life is an affiliate that provides in-school and career education.

-In 2019, the Boy Scouts of America renamed its flagship program, Boy Scouts, to Scouts BSA to reflect its policy change allowing girls to join separate all-girl troops.
-On February 8, 2025, its 115th anniversary, the BSA changed its name to Scouting America.
-The Scout Oath, Law and program remain unchanged.
+All of the organization's programs have been open to girls since 2019, including its flagship Boy Scouts program, which was renamed to Scouts BSA.